fastapi/full-stack-fastapi-template/{{cookiecutter.project_slug}}/README.md

 Next, open your editor at `./backend/app/` (instead of the project root: `./`), so that you see an `./app/` directory with your code inside.
 That way, your editor will be able to find all the imports, etc. Make sure your editor uses the environment you just created with Poetry.

+#### Making Changes
-Modify or add SQLAlchemy models in `./backend/app/app/models/`, Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
-The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.
+It might be easiest to use "Items" (models, schemas, endpoints, and CRUD utils) as a template to copy/duplicate and modify to your needs.
+The below is a checklist to follow when making changes:

+* Modify or add:
+    * SQLAlchemy models in `./backend/app/app/models/`
+    * Pydantic schemas in `./backend/app/app/schemas/`
+    * API endpoints in `./backend/app/app/api/`
+    * CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
+* If you make any changes to the db models, don't forget to update the database revision using alembic.
+Read [here](#migrations) for instructions.
-Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.
+* Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.

-If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.
+* If you need to install any additional package to the worker, add it to the file `./backend/app/celeryworker.dockerfile`.

 ### Docker Compose Override